Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/camera/object_data.rst

       Then click on a point in the 3D View to sample the distance from that point to the camera.

 High Quality
-   In order for the viewport to offer an accurate representation of depth of field, like a render, you must enable High Quality.
+   In order for the viewport to offer an accurate representation of depth of field (blur radius calculation), like a render, you must enable High Quality.
 Without it, you may notice a difference in shading.
+(Greyed out if not supported by the GPU).
 Viewport F-stop
    Controls the real-time focal blur effect used during sequencer or OpenGL rendering and, when enabled, camera views in the 3D View.